PS4 review - is it the next-gen console for you?

 CPU: 8-core AMD Jaguar CPU, Graphics: 800MHz Radeon GPU with 18 Compute Units Memory: 8GB GDDR5, Storage: 500GB hard disk, Blu-ray drive

-Sony has positioned the angular PS4 as a purebred gaming machine, with a powerful hardware specification.
-Open the box and its clear that the vast majority of your £329 has been spent inside the casing.
+Sony has positioned the angular PS4 as a purebred gaming machine with a powerful hardware specification.
+Open the box and it's clear that the vast majority of your £329 has been spent inside the casing.
 There's no bundled camera peripheral, only the bare minimum of ports on the back, and even the power brick has been integrated inside the chassis.
 It's neat, compact and powerful-looking.
 But will it fulfil its early promise and be the console to own for years to come?

 The PS4 is a smart-looking piece of kit and, despite it having PC-related components inside, it looks nothing like a PC

 Around the back is the HDMI output, Ethernet port, S/PDIF output and an AUX port for the PlayStation Camera peripheral.
-Power is provided by plugging in a typical figure-eight power lead and it draws from 80W idling, up to 140W in game.
+Power is provided by plugging in a typical figure-eight power lead and it draws from 80W idling, up to 140W in-game.

 There's not much in the way of ports at the back, but there's plenty of venting

 Placed horizontally it's practically silent when idling, which is good for Blu-ray playback or streaming TV.
 However, it does pick up considerably when playing a game, and even more so when navigating the main menu while a game ran in the background.
-It's notably louder than the Xbox One and we couldn't help but be a little disappointed, you'll want to keep it as far away from you as possible when gaming.
+It's notably louder than the Xbox One and we couldn't help but be a little disappointed, as you'll want to keep it as far away from you as possible when gaming.
 Position it upright and the fan noise increases further still, so best to keep it lying down somewhere with good air flow.

 Inside the console Sony has used similar components to Microsoft, with a powerful AMD chip at its heart.
 For the PS4 this single integrated chip contains both an eight-core CPU and a GPU with 18 compute units.
 That's 50% more compute units than the Xbox One, providing a significant advantage in graphical horsepower, which can also be turned to use in special effects and advanced physics simulation if preferred.